-Almost 140 CAREC-related projects worth over $21 billion have been implemented in the four core areas of cooperation—transport, trade facilitation, trade policy, and energy.
+As of 2015, 166 CAREC-related projects worth around $27.7 billion have been implemented in the four core areas of cooperation—transport, trade facilitation, trade policy, and energy.
 Some benefits of these projects are already clear:

 - Better connectivity, allowing people and their businesses to move with greater ease and at less cost within their own country and throughout the CAREC region, increasing trade and improving the quality of life for all; and

 - Progress toward energy efficiency, security, and trade on a regional basis which contributes to both productive capacity and social development.

 In the course of CAREC’s evolution, many important lessons have been learned, and new challenges in the regional and global environment have emerged.
 These factors have compelled strategic adjustments and operational refinements as CAREC moves into its second decade of cooperation.
 The stock-take study that was prepared for the 9th Ministerial Conference discussed these lessons and identified strategic imperatives going forward in the next 10 years of regional cooperation.

 At the 10th Ministerial Conference in 2011, ministers endorsed the CAREC 2020: A Strategic Framework for the Central Asia Regional Economic Cooperation Program 2011-2020 (CAREC 2020) that will guide the program in its next 10 years.
 CAREC 2020 reflects required enhancements to the Comprehensive Action Plan to move CAREC toward its vision of Good Neighbors, Good Partners, and Good Prospects.
 These include the following: